Skip to main content

 »Inactivity-based destruction for ephemeral workspaces

 Developer environments cost money to set up and run.
 If they are left running after developers have finished using them, your organization is incurring unnecessary costs.
-Ephemeral workspaces in Terraform Cloud and Enterprise— workspaces that expire after a set time and automatically de-provision — are a way to solve this cost overrun.
+Ephemeral workspaces in HCP Terraform and Enterprise— workspaces that expire after a set time and automatically de-provision — are a way to solve this cost overrun.
 However, it is sometimes hard to predict how much time you should give an ephemeral workspace to live.

-To give users a more dynamic mechanism for ephemeral workspace removal, we’ve introduced inactivity-based destruction for ephemeral workspaces in Terraform Cloud Plus and Terraform Enterprise (v202312-1).
+To give users a more dynamic mechanism for ephemeral workspace removal, we’ve introduced inactivity-based destruction for ephemeral workspaces in HCP Terraform Plus and Terraform Enterprise (v202312-1).
 Users of those products can now set a workspace to "destroy if inactive", allowing administrators and developers to establish automated clean up of workspaces that haven't been updated or altered within a specified time frame.
 This eliminates the need for manual clean-up, reducing wasted infrastructure costs and streamlining workspace management.

 Example: This workspace will be set to auto-destroy seven days after its last apply.